phetsims/proportion-playground/doc/implementation-notes.md

+# Proportion Playground - implementation notes

-The explore and predict screens are very similar, so they use mainly the same components.
+The Explore and Predict screens are very similar, so they use mainly the same components.
 A 'predictMode' ({boolean}) flag is passed to components that need to vary between the screens.

 Both screens have four 'scenes':